decent-chat/decent/docs/api.md

   "flair": string | null,

   "online": boolean,
-  "roles": array, // Array of string IDs for each role the user has, not including "_user" or "_everyone",
+  "roleIDs": array, // Array of string IDs for each role the user has, not including "_user" or "_everyone",

   "email": string | null // Only provided if the requested user is the same as the sessionID provides }